 The Benavente Lab research interests focus on understanding childhood cancers and contributing to their targeted therapeutics.
-Our research particularly aims to study the chromatin remodeling processes that establish the normal epigenetic landscape in the developing tissue, how it can be perturbed to promote cancer, and provide insight for the development of new therapies for pediatric solid tumors.
+Our research particularly aims to study the chromatin remodeling processes that establish the normal epigenetic landscape in developing tissues, how it can be perturbed to promote cancer, and provide insight for the development of new therapies for pediatric solid tumors.

 - Retinoblastoma and targeted therapeutics